davewsmith/nginx-uwsgi-flask-starter/README.md

 ## Deploying to a Pi

 At the moment, it's a matter of pulling this code down onto a Pi, ignoring `Vagrantfile`, and manually performing the steps in `provision/provision.sh`.
 Simplifying that is on my list.
+At the moment I'm taking the lazy approach of deploying to `/vagrant` on the Pi.

 ## But but but...

 This is unwarrantied, use-at-your-own-risk-ware.
 Pull requests that fix egregious problems are welcome; feature PRs may be ignored.
-I'm not an expert on uWSGI, and suggest taking your questions to #irc or stackoverflow.
 And yeah, I could use `gunicorn`, but don't for reasons.
+It's an entirely viable option.